alexvpickering/crossmeta/README.md

     * pvalcombination & EScombination edited:
         * use results from (4)
           * p/t-values reflect SVA/multi-contrast analysis
-    * VennDiagram for 2, 3, or 4 methods
     * Incorporate RankMerging from GeneExpressionSignature